01 What is a Christian wedding?

 From a parent

-A family Bible, a piece of household linen, a substantial financial gift
+A family Bible, household linen, a substantial financial gift

 From a godparent

-In Catholic and Orthodox families, godparents are expected to mark the wedding in some way.
+Catholic and Orthodox godparents are expected to mark the wedding.

 From a friend

-A registry item, a thoughtful book, a contribution to a charity in the couple’s name
+A registry item, a book, a charity gift in the couple's name

 A gift with religious meaning

-A wedding crucifix or icon, an engraved wedding prayer, a piece of religious art
+A wedding crucifix or icon, an engraved wedding prayer

 06 What to write in a wedding card